blei139/SSDobjectDetection-SanFranciscoSunset-/README.md

 Tutorial in the object_detection directory:
 1) Read the README file in the object_detection directory
 2) Run the object_detection_tutorial.ipynb script in jupyter notebook in Anaconda for more understanding of SSD detection.
+   If you want to run object_detection_tutorial.ipynb script, please send me an email for the videos input files and put them into the test_videos directory.
+My email address is blei139@gmail.com, or use your own videos to run this ipynb script.

 My youtube links: